Severity defines how serious a bug is and how badly it affects the functionality. Severity is a predefined field for Bug.

 A higher numeric value for Importance means a lower priority.

-Administrators can customize the severity values and importance in Settings → (System Settings) Business Value → Bugs Severities tab.
+Administrators can customize the severity values and importance in your account.
+Navigate to Settings → Business Values → Bugs Severities tab.

 To add custom severities, click the add link and fill in the Name and Importance fields.